-The most abundant species of Hawaiian honeycreeper that is known for its wide-ranging flights in search of localized blooms of endemic ō‘hi‘a flowers, its primary food source.
-Abundant in higher elevation forests including along Crater Rim Drive and the Mauna Loa strip road, especially where ō‘hi‘a flowers are in bloom.
-The ‘Apapane has an incredibly diverse array of songs and calls that vary between and even within islands.
-Their bright crimson plumage, black wings and tail, prominent white undertail-coverts and abdomen, and long, decurved bill are characteristic.
+ʻApapane are the most abundant species of the Hawaiian honeycreeper.
+They are known for their wide-ranging flights in search of localized blooms of endemic ʻōhi‘a lehua, its primary food source.
+They are abundant in higher elevation forests including along Crater Rim Drive and the Mauna Loa Strip Road, especially when the ʻōhi‘a lehua are in bloom.
+The ʻapapane has an incredibly diverse array of songs and calls that vary between, and even within, islands.
+Their bright crimson plumage, black wings and tail, prominent white undertail-coverts and abdomen, and long, decurved bill are distinct characteristics for this species.

-One of the most common native forest birds, which in recent years has sometimes been found at elevations below 3,500 feet where mosquitos and avian disease transmission are more prevalent.
-Hawai‘i ‘Amakihi are nonmigratory and omnivorous, feeding mainly on insects and small arthropods and some nectar.
+Hawaiʻi ʻamakihi is one of the most common native forest birds, which in recent years has sometimes been found at elevations below 3,500 feet where mosquitos and avian disease transmission are more prevalent.
+They are nonmigratory and omnivorous, feeding mainly on insects and small arthropods and some nectar.

-‘Elepaio are active, agile, and versatile flycatchers that occur in high-elevation forests of the park where they glean insects from vegetation in the understory and throughout the forest canopy, and catch insects on the wing.
-‘Elepaio were considered ‘aumakua ("guiding spirit") of Hawaiian canoe makers.
-If an ‘Elepaio pecked at a koa tree that had been cut down for canoe-making, it was regarded as unseaworthy and not used.
+Hawaiʻi ‘elepaio are active, agile, and versatile flycatchers that occur in high-elevation forests of the park where they glean insects from vegetation in the understory and throughout the forest canopy, and catch insects on the wing.
+‘Elepaio were considered ʻaumakua ("guiding spirit") of Hawaiian canoe makers.
+If an ‘elepaio pecked at a koa tree that had been cut down for canoe-making, it was regarded as unseaworthy and not used.

-Also known as the Hawaiian Thrush, it occurs only on Hawaii Island in montane rain forests above 3,000 feet.
+Also known as the Hawaiian Thrush, ʻōmaʻo occur only on Hawaiʻi Island in montane rain forests above 3,000 feet.
 Their diet consists primarily of fruits, and supplemented by invertebrates.

-Widespread on the Island of Hawaii and regularly seen in the park.
-Also known as the Hawaiian Hawk.
+ʻIo are widespread on the Island of Hawaiʻi and regularly seen in the park.
+They are also known as the Hawaiian hawk.